stevemats/videntta/README.md

 # videntta
-A simple yet powerful program that can be used to extract emails from Large files If intergrated or expanded can be helpful to data reserchers to gather emails from Large document(s).
+A simple yet powerful program that you can use to extract emails from Large files If intergrated or expanded can be helpful to data researchers to gather emails from Large document(s).

 ## Installation